MRC-Epid-it24/intake24/docs/admin/surveys/schemes.md

 ## Detail tab

-Detail tab displays basic settings of the selected scheme.
+Detail tab displays selected scheme info.

 ## Create / Edit tab

-Edit tab allows to edit settings of the selected scheme.
+Edit tab allows to modify selected scheme.

 - `Scheme ID` - short and unique, ideally slug-based string.
 It is used as primary key in database.